Frequently Asked Questions

 Why are the fall, winter, spring, and summer academic terms now showing up differently on the DAR?

 An additional term code had to be added for courses taken in the Winter Term.
-When adding this code, we decided upon a more user-friendly description.
-Courses will now be represented with the year the course was taken, coupled with an alpha code
+When adding this code, a more user-friendly description was included.
+Courses will now be represented with the year the course was taken, coupled with an alpha code representing the term:

 Fall - FL

 For example, if a course was taken in the winter of 2016, the associated text would be '16WN', and if a course was taken in the fall of 2016, the associated text would be '16FL'.

 Can I graduate following Winter Term?